dmcgits/dmcgits.github.io/mds/ISE102/week11_notes.md

 **3.** Simulate movement and interactions for things in the garden.
 **4.** Communicate score, position of things, life and death.

+**See how this reads:**

+Does it do the trick aside from snake stuff?

 ```md
 Start Program GrowingSnakeEatingFruitInDetentionGarden ----------
     We have some collections: